 Dining at Jade Mountain is a fresh and organic experience.
 Your choices are based on ingredients locally farmed, harvested and fished.
 Taking all the best the island has to offer and presenting it on a plate.
-The Jade Mountain Club is open for breakfast, lunch and dinner featuring modern fusion cuisine.
+The Jade Mountain Club is open for breakfast, lunch, and dinner featuring modern fusion cuisine.
 Guests can also dine at any of the Anse Chastanet restaurants.
 Another dining choice is the option to dine in your sanctuary for a more personal and private experience.
 Besides room service, which is available 24 hours a day you can request to have the Executive Chef drop in to whip up a six-course gourmet dinner.
 “Jade Cuisine” created by James Beard award winner, Chef Allen Susser, is a brave new world of tropical flavors.
 His cuisine is exotic and delicious, so much so that we enjoyed all but one meal at the resort.
 When the food at a resort is this good you have no reason to leave.
 Jade also offers gourmet weekends throughout the year, which includes a full culinary agenda of tours, classes and exquisite meals.

 The one night we did venture out was to experience Boucan; a restaurant which pays homage to one of my favorite things, chocolate!
-Upon arrival we started with the Tree-to-Bar Experience which lead us through the estate groves to pick the perfect cocoa pod to create our very own chocolate bar.
+Upon arrival, we started with the Tree-to-Bar Experience which led us through the estate groves to pick the perfect cocoa pod to create our very own chocolate bar.
 The tour includes all the stages of creating chocolate from visiting the seedling nursery, fermenting room and sun-drying station to grinding, mixing and lots of tasting!
 We had an amazing time learning how to pick cacao and transform it into our own chocolate bars.
-I gained a new found appreciation for chocolate.
+I gained a newfound appreciation for chocolate.
 Midway through the tour, we grafted a tree and put our names on a tag attached.
 When we come back to St. Lucia, we can see our tree all grown and can even get a chocolate bar when it begins producing cacao.
 The second half of the tour is when you get to make your own chocolate bar.
 We started with a mortar and pestle that had been heated in an oven and began grinding the cacao beans while learning the art of chocolate making.
 We added in cocoa butter to smooth the texture of our chocolate and sugar to help with the bitterness of the straight cacao and after some serious hard work, we had chocolate!

 After the tour was over we made our way over to Boucan for dinner.
 The restaurant incorporates cocoa into most of the menu items and the entire dining experience, from putting cocoa grinders next to salt and pepper shakers to creating menu items like Lightly Curried Coconut & Cacao Chicken, Tomato, Chilli & Cacao Ravioli.
-For our meal we went with the Crisp Cacao Goat’s Cheese and Aberdeen Angus Prime Beef with Dark Chocolate Port Wine Sauce.
+For our meal, we went with the Crisp Cacao Goat’s Cheese and Aberdeen Angus Prime Beef with Dark Chocolate Port Wine Sauce.
 We also had to try the Cacao Bellini and the Cacao Martini, both were fabulous.
 Boucan’s union of food and agricultural development, specifically its devotion to all things cocoa, is part of a budding movement across the Caribbean.

 We had a very hard time leaving the island of St. Lucia.
 Living the dream in paradise never felt more real.
 When we arrived back at LAX our driver was waiting for us.
-As we loaded the luggage we immediately felt the 75 degree heat and it hit us; we were home and our vacation was just a memory away.
+As we loaded the luggage we immediately felt the 75-degree heat and it hit us; we were home and our vacation was just a memory away.
 We both decided then and there that we would need to visit St. Lucia again soon, to check on our tree of course!
 Hey, at least we have an excuse to return now.